paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 # Storytelling with data

-## Case study: railway station usage figures
+## Case study 1: railway station usage figures

 The Office of Rail and Road releases ["Estimates of station usage"](http://orr.gov.uk/statistics/published-stats/station-usage-estimates) each year around early December - although many journalists will only [look at the press release](http://orr.gov.uk/news-and-media/press-releases/2014/waterloo-remains-britains-most-heavily-used-station) that it sounds out with the figures.